CloudSecurityAlliance/CSA-IT-Operations/projects/WG-automation/diagram.md

 joinCommunity --> |User clicks join| CircleWebHook[Circle sends a webhook to Zaapier] joinVolunteer --> |User clicks accept| CircleSendsEmail[Circle sends an email to Zaapier]

+CircleWebHook --> |ContactKey and CommunityKey| WritesToEOICircleCommunityJoin[Writes to EOICircleCommunityJoin] CircleSendsEmail --> |ContactKey and CommunityKey| WritesToEOICircleSignupForm[Writes to EOICircleSignupForm]

 ```